linde/acm-minimal/part2/README.md

 1. As before, cluster using terraform using defaults other than the project.
 The main difference in the [terraform](terraform) files is that we turn on [PolicyController](https://cloud.google.com/anthos-config-management/docs/concepts/policy-controller) and also install the build in [Policy Libary](https://cloud.google.com/anthos-config-management/docs/reference/constraint-template-library).

     ```bash
+    # obtain user access credentials to use for Terraform commands
+    gcloud auth application-default login

     # continue in /terraform directory
     cd terraform